svaksha/Julia.jl/Computer-Graphics.md

 - [SDL.jl](https://github.com/rennis250/SDL.jl) :: Julia interface to SDL.
 - [seg2seg.jl](https://github.com/intdxdt/seg2seg.jl) :: Computes the minimum distance between two segments in a 2D plane.
 - [SixelGraphics.jl](https://github.com/olofsen/SixelGraphics.jl) :: A module for Julia implementing simple Sixel graphics.
++ [ShapeModels.jl](https://github.com/rened/ShapeModels.jl) :: Statistical shape models / point distribution models.
-- [TestImages.jl](https://github.com/timholy/TestImages.jl) :: Loading standard test images into Julia.
++ [TestImages.jl](https://github.com/timholy/TestImages.jl) :: Loading standard test images into Julia.
-- [TIFF.jl](https://github.com/rephorm/TIFF.jl) :: is the TIFF image file support for Julia.
++ [TIFF.jl](https://github.com/rephorm/TIFF.jl) :: is the TIFF image file support for Julia.
-- [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) :: A wrapper around libav/ffmpeg libraries, which are the defacto open-source libraries for video IO.
++ [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) :: A wrapper around libav/ffmpeg libraries, which are the defacto open-source libraries for video IO.
 The library offers an easy way to open video files or a camera and read sequences of images, as either arrays, or optionally as `Image` objects, using the `Images` package, has been developed on Linux, and the installation and functionality has been minimally tested on Macs, but not yet on Windows.

 ##### DOCS
 - [julia-opengl-demos](https://github.com/ssfrr/julia-opengl-demos) :: A holding place for demos and tutorials as @ssfrr learns OpenGL in Julia, using GLFW.jl and OpenGL.jl.